sandiindia/mule-awssm-extension/README.md

 ![](https://github.com/sandiindia/mule-awssm-extension/blob/v1.0.0/Arch.jpg)

 ### Customizing the Module to Access Your Custom Properties Source
-Follow these steps to customize the Mule SDK Module:
+Follow these steps to customize the extension package name:
 1. Import the  [Secrets Manager Properties Provider project](https://github.com/sandiindia/mule-awssm-extension)  into your favorite IDE.
 2. Open the  `pom.xml`  file:

     1. Define the GAV (`groupId`,  `artifactId`, and  `version`) of your module.

     2. Define the  `name`  of your module.

 3. Change the package name (`com.sandiindia.mule.provider`) of your code.

-4. Open  `resources/META-INF/mule-artifact/mule-artifact.json`:

-    1. Set the  `type`  field with value  `com.sandiindia.mule.provider.properties.awssm.internal.CustomConfigurationPropertiesProviderFactory`, replacing  `com.my.company.custom.provider.api`  to match the package name you changed previously.

-    2. Set the  `name`  field using the name you want to define for the module.

-    3. Set the  `exportedPackages`  field to match the package name you changed previously.

 Install the module locally using  `mvn clean install`  to make the module accessible from Studio.

 ## Using the Custom Properties Provider in a Mule Application